SysGabriel/ExtraBuildingsMod/README.md

 > 11 - Ideas

 # Compatibility note
-Currently during the tests, it's compatible with any mods at the moment.
+Not compatible with Black ICE mod